 Will an Abortion Affect My Fertility?

-No. Medical and surgical abortions have no effect on your fertility or future reproductive health.
+No. Medical and surgical abortions do not affect on your fertility or future reproductive health.

 Following your next menstrual cycle, your body will no doubt bounce back and begin functioning normally.